-Norway is one of the world’s top countries when it comes to higher education abroad, defined by a strong focus on flexibility and an informal atmosphere.
-A popular destination for international students, numerous Master's degrees in Business are at your disposal in Norway's business schools and universities.
-They are available full-time or part-time, designed for academic or executive purposes and are delivered either on-campus or online.
+Norway is one of the world’s top countries when it comes to higher education, with a system defined by a strong focus on flexibility and an informal atmosphere.
+The quality of education and the tuition-free public universities make Norway a popular destination for international students.

-According to the 2018 Shanghai Ranking, there are three Norwegian universities that have impressed the international education world and are now part of the leading world universities and business schools where you can learn Economics and Business:
+According to the 2019 Shanghai Ranking and the QS World University Rankings 2019, there are three Norwegian universities that have impressed the international education world and are now part of the top business schools where you can study Business and Management:

 Employment potential for Norwegian Business students

-The three business universities and schools have been ranked also taking into consideration the employment potential.
-And representatives of NHH claim that around 76% of its students find employment even before graduation.
+The three business universities on our list have been ranked also taking into consideration the employment potential.
+For example, representatives of NHH claim that around 76% of their students find employment even before graduation.

 However, in reality, student placement rates are more about the actual students’ achievements rather than the number of information/career sessions held on campus.
 At this point, it is easy to see the benefits of a school recognised for its selectivity in a demand-driven labour market.

-Many graduates are drawn to global financial centres in highly demanding graduate roles at banking/trading/resources/consulting companies.
+Many graduates are drawn to global financial centres in highly demanding graduate roles at banking, trading, resources, or consulting companies.
 Picking a business school and choosing a study programme should reflect these ambitions, even if you are not yet clear on the specifics of what those ambitions are.

 The benefits of studying Business in Scandinavia

-Although these business schools carry a great significance in terms of reputation, it may be a mistake to stop looking beyond these schools, especially if you are considering the possibility of entering a career in the Americas or Asia-Pacific, where ‘what’ you studied will be much more important than ‘where’ you studied as a graduate from a likely unfamiliar university.
+Although these business schools carry a great significance in terms of reputation, it may be a mistake to stop looking beyond them, especially if you are considering the possibility of developing a career in the Americas or the Asia-Pacific region, where ‘what’ you studied will be much more important than ‘where’ you studied as a graduate from a likely unfamiliar university.

-However, presuming the incredible standard of living, quality of life and graduate opportunities are all, to an extent, comparable across the region, selecting a business school in Scandinavia can be surprisingly straightforward.
+However, assuming that the incredible standard of living, the quality of life and graduate opportunities are all, to an extent, comparable across different regions, selecting a business school in Scandinavia can be surprisingly straightforward.